Fiscal Sponsorship Spotlight:

 Witnessing the destruction of her brother Mike Basich’s home—and the heartbreaking loss of his snowboarding archives in two separate fires- Tina was inspired to preserve her own archives and shine a light on the often-overlooked history of women’s snowboarding.
 With the support of her community and director Dalton Paley, she sets out to show her daughter the strength it takes to face life’s challenges.
 But as she pieces together memories and reflections, Tina uncovers a deeper truth: the real gift is not in preserving her story—it’s in letting go.

-Tina spent years creating, evolving as an athlete, and processing challenges through her art, which has become a vital creative tool for her to help her daughter understand treatment for scoliosis.
+Tina spent years creating, evolving as an athlete, and processing challenges through her art, which has become a vital creative tool for her to help her daughter understand her scoliosis treatment for scoliosis.
 As Addison begins her own path as a young adult, Tina realizes that the most powerful gift for her daughter isn’t a history to inherit, but the freedom to write her own story.

 Production Team: